 - (a) Records of periodic monitoring of containment sumps must be maintained for at least three years.
-The records must demonstrate that the sumps are double-walled and the integrity of both walls is periodically monitored.220 - (b) Records of tightness tests of containment sumps must be maintained for at least six vears.
-221 - (5) Compliance dates.
-The periodic monitoring or tightness testing of containment sumps required under this section must begin by the following dates: - (a) For UST systems installed after October 1, 2018, upon installation; and - (b) For UST systems installed on or before October 1, 2018:222 - (i) If the UST facility has an even facility compliance tag identification number, by October 1, 2020; and - (ii) If the UST facility has an odd facility compliance tag identification number or does not have a facility compliance tag, by October 1, 2021.
+The records must demonstrate that the sumps are double-walled and the integrity of both walls is periodically monitored. - (b) Records of tightness tests of containment sumps must be maintained for at least six vears.
+222 - (5) Compliance dates.
+The periodic monitoring or tightness testing of containment sumps required under this section must begin by the following dates: - (a) For UST systems installed after [effective date of rule], upon installation; and - (b) For UST systems installed on or before [effective date of rule]: 223 - (i) By [two years after effective date of rule], if the identification number on the facility compliance tag for the UST facility where the system is located is an even number; and - (ii) By [three years after effective date of rule], if the identification number on the facility compliance tag for the UST facility where the system is located is an odd number or if the UST facility does not have a facility compliance tag.

-219 Specified that tightness tests of containment sumps must be reported.
+&lt;sup>220 Specified that tightness tests of containment sumps must be reported.
 The federal rule does not require reporting.

-220 Specified that records of periodic monitoring of containment sumps must be retained for three years (one inspection cycle).
+&lt;sup>221 Specified that records of periodic monitoring of containment sumps must be retained for three years (one inspection cycle).
 The federal rule requires such records to be maintained for as long as the equipment is periodically monitored.

-221 Specified that records of tightness tests of containment sumps must be retained for six years (two inspection cycles).
+&lt;sup>222 Specified that records of tightness tests of containment sumps must be retained for six years (two inspection cycles).
 The federal rule requires such records to be maintained for three years.

-222 Specified that compliance dates for previously installed UST systems depends on whether the identification number on the facility compliance tag is even (two years after effective date) or odd (three years after effective date).
+&lt;sup>223 Specified that compliance dates for previously installed UST systems depends on whether the identification number on the facility compliance tag is even (two years after effective date) or odd (three years after effective date).
 The federal rule requires compliance within three years.
 This is intended to avoid having the deadline for testing and inspections by service providers of all previously installed UST systems (more than 9,000) be at the same time, which has been an implementation problem in other states.

-WAC 173-360A-0460 Operation and maintenance of spill prevention equipment223
+WAC 173-360A-0460 Operation and maintenance of spill prevention equipment

-Owners and operators of UST systems with spill prevention equipment must comply with the requirements of this section and the walkthrough inspection requirements in WAC 173-360A-0420 to ensure the equipment is operating properly and will prevent releases to the environment.
+Owners and operators of UST systems with spill prevention equipment shall comply with the requirements of this section and the walkthrough inspection requirements in WAC 173-360A-0420 to ensure the equipment is operating properly and will prevent releases to the environment.